augamvio/tCamView/README.md

 ## tCamView

-tCamView is a simple WebCam viewer software that I have created and used for educational purposes.
+tCamView is a simple WebCam viewer software made for educational purposes.
 You can display your webcam video on top of the computer screen with the following features.

 ![feature1](https://github.com/augamvio/tCamView/raw/main/image1.jpg)